ogivuk/learning/tdd-django/README.md

     and write one or more unit tests to define how the code should behave.
     3. Write the smallest amount of application code just enough to pass the unit test.
     4. Rerun functional tests to see if they pass or get a little further.
 Iterate the steps 2-4 until the functional test passes.
+* TDD unit-test/code cycle:
+    1. Run the unit tests and see how they fail.
+    2. Make a minimal code change to address the current test failure.
+    3. Repeat the steps 1. and 2. until the unit tests pass.

 #### Functional tests = Acceptance tests = End-to-end tests
 * Functional tests should help building an application with the right functionality, and guarantee that will never be accidentally broken.